microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 assign(x, { e: 0 });  // Error
 ```

-## Unreachable code detection
+## Unreachable and unused code detection

 ### Unreachable code

 Statements guaranteed to not be executed at run time are now correctly flagged as unreachable code errors.
-For instance statements following unconditional `return`, `throw`, `break` or `continue` statements.
+For instance, statements following unconditional `return`, `throw`, `break` or `continue` statements are considered unreachable.
 Use `--allowUnreachableCode` to disable unreachable code detection and reporting.

 ##### Example